Functions of Operating System

-- Program Execution: The Operating System is responsible for execution of all types of programs whether it be user programs or system programs.
-The Operating System utilises various resources available for the efficient running of all types of functionalities.
+- Program Execution: The Operating System is responsible for the execution of all types of programs whether it be user programs or system programs.
+The Operating System utilizes various resources available for the efficient running of all types of functionalities.

-- Handling Input/Output Operations: The Operating System is responsible for handling all sort of inputs, i.e, from keyboard, mouse, desktop, etc. The Operating System does all interfacing in the most appropriate manner regrading all kind of Inputs and Outputs.
+- Handling Input/Output Operations: The Operating System is responsible for handling all sorts of inputs, i.e, from the keyboard, mouse, desktop, etc. The Operating System does all interfacing in the most appropriate manner regarding all kinds of Inputs and Outputs.

-For example, there is difference in nature of all types of peripheral devices such as mouse or keyboard, then Operating System is responsible for handling data between them.
+For example, there is a difference in the nature of all types of peripheral devices such as mice or keyboards, the Operating System is responsible for handling data between them.

-- Manipulation of File System: The Operating System is responsible for making of decisions regarding the storage of all types of data or files, i.e, floppy disk/hard disk/pen drive, etc. The Operating System decides as how should the data should be manipulated and stored.
+- Manipulation of File System: The Operating System is responsible for making decisions regarding the storage of all types of data or files, i.e, floppy disk/hard disk/pen drive, etc. The Operating System decides how the data should be manipulated and stored.

-- Error Detection and Handling: The Operating System is responsible for detection of any types of error or bugs that can occur while any task.
-The well secured OS sometimes also acts as countermeasure for preventing any sort of breach to the Computer System from any external source and probably handling them.
+- Error Detection and Handling: The Operating System is responsible for the detection of any type of error or bugs that can occur while any task.
+The well-secured OS sometimes also acts as a countermeasure for preventing any sort of breach to the Computer System from any external source and probably handling them.

 - Resource Allocation: The Operating System ensures the proper use of all the resources available by deciding which resource to be used by whom for how much time.
 All the decisions are taken by the Operating System.

 - Accounting: The Operating System tracks an account of all the functionalities taking place in the computer system at a time.
 All the details such as the types of errors that occurred are recorded by the Operating System.

 - Information and Resource Protection: The Operating System is responsible for using all the information and resources available on the machine in the most protected way.
 The Operating System must foil an attempt from any external resource to hamper any sort of data or information.